 Indy Tech Gives is a fundraising campaign that was created by OneCause in 2019 to empower other technology companies to raise money for the Indianapolis community while using the OneCause Peer-to-Peer software.

-In June 2021, twelve Indianapolis-based technology companies began to raise money for ten Central Indiana nonprofits.
+In June 2022, twelve Indianapolis-based technology companies began to raise money for eight Central Indiana nonprofits.
 Over the course of six weeks, this campaign saw success through creating:

 With many different companies participating, it was important that the structure of the campaign was adaptable.
 The ability to connect all of the businesses through the campaign highlighted the importance of Affinity Groups.